mkejeiri/Domain-Driven-Design/README.md

 - No business logic : Implementation could lead to potential duplication
 - Can do : a promise or a contract to do something but doesn't say anything about any eventual relationship or hierarchy of the classes

+*_.Net Value type VS Value Object_*

-.Net Value type : Implementation details, Immutable, Structural equality Value Object : Design Object, Immutable, Structural equality Why not use struct (i.e. .Net Value type) instead of value object? :
+- .Net Value type : Implementation details, Immutable, Structural equality
+- Value Object : Design Object, Immutable, Structural equality..

+*_Why not use struct (i.e. .Net Value type) instead of value object? :_*

 - Struct doesn't support inheritance => equality should be implemented in each struct separately which lead to code duplication.
 - Struct doesn't interact very well with ROM's